lfrprazeres/mimoo-challenge/README.md

 to run the test, just type `yarn test` or `npm run test` inside the mimoo directory to run JEST.

+## I organized the code like:

+### Redux folders
+    * ./src/actions
+        - the actions filenames was built to show the right actions based on it reducers, for example, the file user.js contains all the user's reducer actions.
+    * ./src/reducers
+        - the reducers filenames was build to show the right reducers based on it store, for example, the file user.js contains all the user's store manipulation.
+        - this file have an utils folder, because these utils files were only used on reducers folder.
+    * ./src/saga
+        - the saga filenames was build to show the right saga based on it actions/reducers, for example, the file user.js contains all the user's watchers.
+    * ./src/store
+        - the file createStore.js has all the configuration about saga, redux-persist, redux-api-middleware and redux-devtools-extension.

+### assets (static images)
+    * ./src/assets

+### the app core itself
+    * ./src/containers
+        - It has the app containers, rendered in the routes.js file, which has the react-router-dom configuration.
+    * ./src/components
+        - It Has the components that containers use.

+### util functions
+    * ./src/utils
+        - It has util functions used in the whole application.

+### about all these files, you can import default exports accessing the right folder, or import it just accessing the main folder, for example:
+    - import Home from './src/containers/Home';
+    - import { Home } from './src/containers';

+## I organized the tests like:
+    * ./tests/function-tests
+        - It has all the functions in the application, and it was built with the expected folder/file name, for example:
+            - ./reducers-utils/addNewProduct.test.js is the same as ./src/reducers/utils/addNewProduct.test.js.
+            - ./utils/deviceSizes.test.js is the same as ./src/utils/deviceSizes.js.
+    * ./tests/react-tests
+        - It has all the component tests, using jest snapshot test.
+It has:
+            - ./components.test.js has all the ./src/components components tested.
+            - ./containers.test.js has all the ./src/containers components tested.
+    * ./tests/redux-tests
+        - It has all the redux tests.
+It has:
+            - ./actions-user.test.js has all the ./src/actions/user.js actions tested.
+            - ./reducers-user.test.js has all the ./src/reducers/users.js switch cases tested.
+    * ./tests/mocks.js
+        - have all the mocks used on the tests, such as device sizes, products, new product, etc.
+    * ./tests/assetsTransformer.js
+        - have one configuration about static image files, to make it keep working with jest tests.

 ### The App was built to support different sizes, which can be:
     - > 200px
     - 200px > 360px